juandvergara/panel-cleaner-robot/README.md

 # ROBOT CLEANER TO SOLAR PANELS

-Design panel cleaner robot for solar panels
+Design of robot to clean solar panels.
+ROS Noetic.

 Credits: